deltachat/deltachat-pages/en/help.md

 No, not yet.

-Delta Chat uses the [Open rPGP Rust library](https://github.com/rpg/rpg) which supports the latest [IETF Post-Quantum-Cryptography OpenPGP draft](https://www.ietf.org/archive/id/draft-ietf-openpgp-pqc-10.html).
+Delta Chat uses the Rust OpenPGP library [rPGP](https://github.com/rpg/rpg) which supports the latest [IETF Post-Quantum-Cryptography OpenPGP draft](https://www.ietf.org/archive/id/draft-ietf-openpgp-pqc-10.html).
 We aim to add PQC support in [chatmail core](https://github.com/chatmail/core) in collaboration with Proton Mail and other OpenPGP implementors.